Are you new to the world of search engine optimization (SEO)? If so, you may be looking for a breakdown of what it is and how it works.

 Increased visibility and ranking higher in the search results than your competition can positively affect your business’s bottom line.

-While this is true, search results have evolved over the past several years, providing users with more direct answers and access to information that is more likely to keep people in results pages longer rather than sending them to another website.
+While this is true, search results have evolved over the past several years, providing users with more direct answers and access to information that is more likely to keep people on the results pages longer rather than sending them to another website.

 You can also use features like Knowledge Panels and rich results in search results to help increase visibility and offer users additional information about what you offer right in the search results.